RosettaCommons/demos/tutorials/protein-protein_docking/protein-protein_docking_tutorial.md

     The native structure used in this step (**3gbm_native.pdb**) has been cleaned as above.
 A complete structure is necessary for comparison to models.
 Missing density has been repaired through loop modeling or grafting of segments from 3gbn.pdb.

     **If your docking run is not finished yet, you can try out this step with pre-generated results.
-Make a new directory and copy the file docking.silent from the  output_files/ directory into this new directory.**
+Make a new directory and copy the file docking.silent from the  output_files/ directory into this new directory.** You can also simply copy the extracted files using:

+            $> cp output_diles/*full*pdb *minimize*pdb .

     1. Characterize your models using the InterfaceAnalyzer mover in RosettaScripts and calculate the RMSD to the native crystal structure with the RMSD filter.